skip to main content

 • Southwest: Night scorpion activity and roof rat control

-• Northwest: Focus on carpenter ant control during dry season
+• Northwest: Focus on carpenter ant control during the dry season

 Pro Tip: Create urgency without fear-mongering.
 Instead of "Your house could be infested!" try "Protect your summer BBQs from uninvited guests!"